-- 27. Report of the Security Council. - 28.
-Report of the Peacebuilding Commission. - 29.
-The role of diamonds in fuelling conflict. - 30.
-Prevention of armed conflict: - (a) Prevention of armed conflict; - (b) Strengthening the role of mediation in the peaceful settlement of disputes, conflict prevention and resolution. - 31.
-Protracted conflicts in the GUAM area and their implications for international peace, security and development. - 32.
-The situation in the Middle East. - 33.
-Question of Palestine. - 34.
-The situation in Afghanistan. - 35.
-Question of the Comorian island of Mayotte. - 36.
-Necessity of ending the economic, commercial and financial embargo imposed by the United States of America against Cuba. - 37.
-The situation in Central America: progress in fashioning a region of peace, freedom, democracy and development. - 38.
-Question of Cyprus. - 39.
-Armed aggression against the Democratic Republic of the Congo. - 40.
-Question of the Falkland Islands (Malvinas). - 41.
-The situation of democracy and human rights in Haiti. - 42.
-Armed Israeli aggression against the Iraqi nuclear installations and its grave consequences for the established international system concerning the peaceful uses of nuclear energy, the non-proliferation of nuclear weapons and international peace and security. - 43.
-Consequences of the Iraqi occupation of and aggression against Kuwait. - 59.
-Peacebuilding and sustaining peace. - 60.
-The situation in the temporarily occupied territories of Ukraine. - 61.
-Use of the veto. - 62.
+- 26. Report of the Security Council. - 27.
+Report of the Peacebuilding Commission. - 28.
+Elimination of unilateral extraterritorial coercive economic measures as a means of political and economic compulsion. - 29.
+Support by the United Nations system of the efforts of Governments to promote and consolidate new or restored democracies. - 30.
+The role of diamonds in fuelling conflict. - 31.
+Prevention of armed conflict: - (a) Prevention of armed conflict; - (b) Strengthening the role of mediation in the peaceful settlement of disputes, conflict prevention and resolution. - 32.
+Protracted conflicts in the GUAM area and their implications for international peace, security and development. - 33.
+Zone of peace and cooperation of the South Atlantic. - 34.
+The situation in the Middle East. - 35.
+Question of Palestine. - 36.
+The situation in Afghanistan. - 37.
+Question of the Comorian island of Mayotte. - 38.
+Necessity of ending the economic, commercial and financial embargo imposed by the United States of America against Cuba. - 39.
+The situation in Central America: progress in fashioning a region of peace, freedom, democracy and development.

+- 40. Question of Cyprus. - 41.
+Armed aggression against the Democratic Republic of the Congo. - 42.
+Question of the Falkland Islands (Malvinas). - 43.
+The situation of democracy and human rights in Haiti. - 44.
+Armed Israeli aggression against the Iraqi nuclear installations and its grave consequences for the established international system concerning the peaceful uses of nuclear energy, the non-proliferation of nuclear weapons and international peace and security. - 45.
+Consequences of the Iraqi occupation of and aggression against Kuwait. - 62.
+Peacebuilding and sustaining peace. - 63.
+The situation in the temporarily occupied territories of Ukraine. - 64.
+Use of the veto. - 65.
 Zone of peace, trust and cooperation of Central Asia.